dagostix/glowing-waffle/index.md

 ## 0. Blog Updates
 **Next update**: *editing and preparing data for analysis + EFA/CFA + IRT/IRC/ICC + writing the package names next to their functions + adding useful papers in some sections for further reading + adding some photos/illustrations of the different graphs and generally trying to make the library more attractive.*

 **06.05**: This library has been extremely useful for many other classes actually!
 We learn all these different concepts in different classes, and sometimes it's difficult to piece it all together.
 I've been trying to go through my past stats/R classes to add it here to allow to have a master library that I can always consult whenever I'm doing a new research or just coding in R. I will most likely continue this library even after this class is over (minus the blog part) to use to combine all the stats knowledge I've acquired.
+However, I will move it to the wiki section, as it is more comfortable to work there (and it has a spell check).
 Then, I already started to add descriptions of models end of last week and this weekend, and I will continue doing so today.
 This mainly includes the zero-inflated models and the fixed/random effects models.
 Added a small preface and instructions on how to leave comments/feedback.
-Also made the organisation of the library clearer with sub-sections.
+Also made the organisation of the library clearer with sub-sections and added section 1.2 on the basic manipulations of packages.
-**–>section 3 & preface: zero-inflated, fixed & random effects models**
+**–>section 1, 3 & preface: zero-inflated, fixed & random effects models**

 **03.05** - tiny updates, totally forgot to add special variables in the ggplot section, doing it now to not forget next update ;) I was in the mood to write, so I started the next update with new function information for fixed and random effects. + small addition on the 4th on gridding. + on the 5th small addition mainly formatting.
 **->section 3, 4 & 5 updated: descriptions of regressions**